Skip to main content

 • “I really enjoy the creativity shown in many aspects of the game; building complex machinery through UI components, the story and upgrade notes, the loading screen for the research, etc.”

-• “The ending feels stupid; it feels generic because a military industrial complex game has to have an anti-war ending despite the whole game having basically zero buildup or story.”
+• “The ending feels stupid and generic because a military-industrial complex game has to have an anti-war ending despite the whole game having basically zero buildup or story.”

-• “There were 'story' messages on the bottom right, but they appear in a small box with vague text that pops up, as if anyone wants to read 200 lines and piece together an actual story.
-Considering how the story is presented, I doubt there actually is a story here, just strings of lore that players have to piece together because every game does that now.”
+• “There were 'story' messages in a small box on the bottom right corner with vague text pop-ups.
+It's unlikely anyone wants to read 200 lines to piece together an actual story, and considering how the story is presented, I doubt there actually is a real story here—just strings of lore the players have to piece together, like many games do now.”

-• “Missing the big plot twist/game change that usually comes with the genre.”
+• “Missing the big plot twist or game-changing event that usually comes with the genre.”

 • optimization